arangodb/docs/3.3/foxx-migrating2x-controllers.md

 });
 ```

-Some general changes in behaviour that might trip you up:
+Some general changes in behavior that might trip you up:

 * When specifying path parameters with schemas Foxx will now ignore the route if the schema does not match (i.e. `/hello/foxx` will no longer match `/hello/:num` if `num` specifies a schema that doesn't match the value `"foxx"`).
 With controllers this could previously result in users seeing a 400 (bad request) error when they should instead be served a 404 (not found) response.